qasimza/highschool-alchoholism/README.md

-# music-and-mental-health
+# Overview
-Honors Project for IBM Exploratory Data Analysis Course via Coursera
+This is an optional honors project for the IBM Exploratory Data Analysis for Machine Learning Course on Coursera.
+The aim is to demonstrate the applications of skills and knowledge gained from this course such as Data Cleaning, Feature Engineering, Exploratory Data Visualization, and Hypothesis Testing.